-This chapter describes the IA-32 architecture's memory cache and cache control mechanisms, the TLBs, and the store buffer.
-It also describes the memory type range registers (MTRRs) found in the P6 family processors and how they are used to control caching of physical memory locations.
+This chapter describes the memory cache and cache control mechanisms, the TLBs, and the store buffer in Intel 64 and IA-32 processors.
+It also describes the memory type range registers (MTRRs) introduced in the P6 family processors and how they are used to control caching of physical memory locations.